nichtbruno/Cgen/README.md

--s     --source            Generates only a source [.c] file -h     --header            Generates only a header [.h] file -sh    --src-hdr           Generates a source [.c] and a header [.h] file -rmd   --readme            Generates a README file -ign   --ignore            Generates a .gitignore file
+-s     --source            Generates only a source [.c] file -h     --header            Generates only a header [.h] file -sh    --src-hdr           Generates a source [.c] and a header [.h] file -dd    --default-defs      Generates a default define header file with few integer definitions -rmd   --readme            Generates a README file -ign   --ignore            Generates a .gitignore file

 Commands:
 -f     --force             Forces an option into execution and rewrites the files

+Location:
+Location of the new files
+examples: cgen -h -f headers (this creates a header file inside a headers directory)
 ```
 **The templates are now in seperate files!!**